ingo/ingo.github.io/_recipes/lemon_goop.md

 time: 1 hour 30 minutes
 title: Lemon Goop
 ---

+The syrup can be used in marinades, rubs or even cocktails.
 This Lemon Goop is a versatile sauce that can add a tangy and sweet flavor to a variety of dishes.
 It's a great way to use up those extra lemons and add a burst of citrus to your meals.

 ### Ingredients